 It’s not that I have any regret in my relationship with either my mother or my father, but I would love to just sit across the table from them and ask them what they think, what they see today, “How’d I do”?

 If I was talking to my dad today, I would say what I said to my current boss, and that is, “I think I’ve got the best job.”
 And what I mean by that is, I truly have a global role and an opportunity to have a positive impact in any organization that I’m in.
-At Barclays, my work is about making the environment at Barclays inclusive so that everyone has an equitable opportunity to succeed and be themselves.
+At Barclays, and now at M&G Prudential, my work is about making the environment inclusive so that everyone has an equitable opportunity to succeed and be themselves.
 If we get that right, that’s amazing.
 It’s absolutely amazing.
 If we get it wrong, it’s also daunting, but that’s the challenge, and that’s what I love about this work.

 The three books I would take to a deserted island are: